How to start a stump grinding business: Your first moves

 • Re-evaluate field service software like Yardbook for managing a larger team.

-You now have the complete roadmap.
-In this business, your reputation for clean, safe work is your best asset, as every job is a chance to impress a client and their neighbors.
-Go turn those plans into a successful operation.
+You now have the complete roadmap for a stump grinding or tree stump removal business.
+Your reputation for clean, safe work is your best asset, because every job is a chance to impress a client and their neighbors.
+Pick up the phone, call three tree services this week, and book your first referral.

-And when it is time to get paid, keep it simple.
-JIM turns your phone into a card reader for a flat 1.99% fee, with no extra hardware.
-This helps you receive payment on the spot and manage your cash flow.
+When it is time to get paid, JIM turns your phone into a card reader for a flat 1.99% fee, with no extra hardware.
+You collect payment on the spot and keep your cash flow steady from the first job, a simple way to get paid faster instead of chasing invoices.
 Download JIM to be ready.